-This research feature is a part of a series highlighting the work of ISU CCEE faculty.
+This research feature is part of a series highlighting the work of ISU CCEE faculty.
 For more information, visit our website, www.ccee.iastate.edu/research/.
 Also, follow ISU CCEE on social media, including Facebook, Twitter, Instagram, Snapchat and LinkedIn (search “Iowa State University Civil, Construction and Environmental Engineering” and “ISUConE”).
+Text-only version available.